Prunus mume

 - Wildlife Value:

-- This is a larval host plant to Eastern Tiger Swallowtail (Papilio glaucus).
+- This is a larval host plant for Eastern Tiger Swallowtail (Papilio glaucus).
 You may see three flights from February-November in the deep south and two flights from May-September in the north.
+The fruits attract birds.
+The flowers are pollinated by insects.

 - Edibility: